owlengineer/AutoMLLib/README.md

 # AutoMLLib

-Binary Classification solutions library, API contains table data processing methods.
+Binary Classification solutions library, API allows you choose model you want to train and as a result returns trained model with best .

 ## install (Linux)